 Does anyone attending have any dietary requirements such as gluten free, vegan, etc?
 Remember and cater for them!
 Keep it simple with a mix of savoury and sweet foods.
 A variety of sandwiches, small cakes, scones with clotted cream and jam, etc is all that’s needed.
 Whether you want to buy them in or make them yourself depends on the time and money you have available.

-I made my own sandwiches using croissants and crustless bread (and gluten free bread for me), filling them with egg and cress, cherry cola ham with red onion marmalade and the “Tea Party Must Have” – cucumber.
+I made my own sandwiches using croissants, crustless bread and gluten free bread for me.
+Filling them with egg and cress, cherry cola ham with red onion marmalade and the ‘Afternoon Tea Party Must Have’ – cucumber.
 I also bought mini vol au vent cases and filled them with prawn marie rose but you could also use mini sausage rolls for another savoury bite.
 Although I have baked my own cakes and scones in the past I bought them this time around to save time.

-7. Dress up: if you want to go the whole hog with the vintage theme then why not wear a pretty tea dress?
+If you want to go the whole hog with the vintage theme then why not wear a pretty tea dress?
 Although we didn’t dress up for this tea party I have in the past and wore a floral tea dress and pearls.
 Makes a change from wearing jeans and a top.

 No matter how organised you are there may be an unexpected hiccup that means things don’t always go to plan.
 It doesn’t matter, shrug it off and just enjoy the time with your friends and have a laugh.
 We had been chatting over the glasses of Champagne for longer than expected and the bread on my cucumber sandwiches had started to curl up and go hard.
 Some fresh slices of bread, spread of dairy free cream cheese and the cucumber sandwiches were back in business.

 I hope that you found this how to host an afternoon tea party post helpful.
 Have you hosted an Afternoon Tea Party?
 Got any tips to share?
 Let me know your tips below.